teriqTT/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

 ## Scenario
-<p>The Villainous Organization got together and decided that they needed to improve their service and create an evil microblogging platform to share their
-Evil Ideas.
-I immediately applied to this post and because I am in support of such actvities I decided to take on the job for free.
-The Head Villain ,Dr Doom advised me that there was no money left after the budget was spent trying to take over the world so I was advised that there must be little or no cost or I will face the consequences.
+<p>The Villainous Organization got together and decided that they needed to improve their service and create an evil microblogging platform to share their Evil Ideas.
+I immediately applied to this post and because I am in support such activities I decided to take on the job for free.
+The Head Villain, Dr. Doom advised me that there was no money left after the budget was spent trying to take over the world so I was advised that there must be little or no cost or I will face the consequences.
 I agreed to their demands.
 The Organization does not want heroes to sign in so I suggested I will use Amazon Cognito to keep them out.
   </p>

 ## Architectural Napkin Design